July 30, 2016

-Abdominal Pain (Causes, Remedies, Treatment) (cont.)
+Abdominal Pain (Causes, Remedies, Treatment)

-- What are the ways to describe abdominal pain?
+- What is abdominal pain?

-- What are the causes of abdominal pain?
+- What causes abdominal pain?

 - When should I call my doctor about abdominal pain?

-- What are the home remedies for certain causes of abdominal pain?
+- What are home remedies for certain causes of abdominal pain?

 - What medications can be used to treat certain causes of abdominal pain?